raoulvm/wcs/README.md

 ## NumPy tools
 ### wcs.np.print_matrix
 *nicer printout of 1 and 2-dimensional matrices in colab, can also print some matrix properties.
 See DocString*

+### wcs.np.geodistances.haversine_df(dataframe)
+Calculates haversine based great circle distances on a dataframe.
+Dataframe has to have four columns: `lon1, lat1, lon2, lat2` (names do not matter, it is `iloc[]` based)

+### wcs.np.geodistances.great_circle_distance(lon1, lat1, lon2, lat2)
+Calculates haversine based great circle distances on two sets of longitude/latitude

 ## Seaborn, MatplotLib and Bokeh tools
 ### wcs.sns.corrheatmap